-A few months ago, I was going through a breakup with my partner, trying to get myself grounded.
-After 6 years, I was living alone again.
+A few months ago, I was going through a breakup with my partner.
+I was trying to get myself grounded.
+After 6 years, I was living alone.
 At the same time, I was watching covid-19 cases spiking and the country preparing itself for another lockdown.
-I started a new project at work.
+In the meantime, I started a new project at work.
 Two weeks into the new project, my ex told me he was seeing someone new.

-The night he told me that I thought I would die.
+The night he made that announcement I thought I would die.
 I read somewhere that people take ibuprofen for emotional pain, cause in so many ways it is identical to physical pain.
-I tried, but it didn’t work.
+Tried it, but it didn’t help.
 The next day, I took 2 days off from work, cause I couldn’t breathe, much less think.
 In the following weeks, I felt like I was drifting through my life.
 Nothing made sense.
 Some days, brushing my teeth was as much of an effort as I could put into daily life.

 But there was a part of me that tingled.
 It was that part that wanted to be an engineer before even knowing what being an engineer meant.
 That part couldn’t be silenced.
 There was a problem that needed solving.
 And I can be the one solving it.
 So I sat and started putting in the hours.
 My focus was low.
 I spent 3 days just reading, trying to understand what this was about.
 Until it slowly started to make sense.
 So, I took every bit of what was left in me and put it in that project.

 I started working long hours.
 You should have seen me put on a serious face while my colleagues were telling me they’re worried I might burn out.
 You can’t burn ashes, I wanted to tell them.
 But instead, I thanked them for their concerns.
 Given I was putting in the long hours into work, I was tired.
 So I started sleeping again.
 Since my sleep pattern was returning, I started making decent meals.
 Since I was already sleeping and eating properly, maybe a workout here and there wouldn’t be the worst idea.
 Slowly, I started regaining control of my life.